MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/July.md

 ### UntitledDesktopBootstrap 0.1.0.0
 The first experimental release of the [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDestkopBootstrap) project is live.
-Currently, no session is created by the `xinitrc` so no desktop can actually be launched but is a good starting point for developing further our DE's initial setup and startup capabilities.
+Currently, no session is created by the `xinitrc`, so no desktop can actually be launched, but it is a good starting point for further developing our DE's initial setup and startup capabilities.

 ## Multilingual
 The current tasks for the multilingual project are as follows:

 - [ ] Creating the custom i18n library for the framework
-- [ ] Creating a static site component based system for Youyin using the templating engine
+- [ ] Creating a static-site component-based system for Youyin using the templating engine
 - [ ] Adding more data to [Youyin](https://youyin.madladsquad.com/) and sister projects
-- [ ] Auto-genning the Adobe SourcePro and Google Noto fonts in Funtoo Linux, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
+- [ ] Auto-generating the Adobe SourcePro and Google Noto fonts in Funtoo Linux, [FL-10383](https://bugs.funtoo.org/browse/FL-10383)
 - [ ] Rework the MadLadSquad website

 ### Phrases in Youyin
-A new feature will be added to Youyin that would allow the user to practice words at the end of the session.
-In simple terms, the user will first have to go through the entire deck of single character cards as currently, but when the cards end, he/she will be prompted with words that use the previous cards.
-This will make learning way more effective for Chinese languages as the user learns both the meaning of the character and how it fits into a word.
+A new feature will be added to Youyin that would allow the user to practise words at the end of the session.
+In simple terms, the user will first have to go through the entire deck of single-character cards as currently, but when the cards end, they will be prompted with words that use the previous cards.
+This will make learning way more effective for Chinese languages, as the user learns both the meaning of the character and how it fits into a word.

 ### Working on finishing the UntitledTemplatingEngine
 Work on finishing the [UntitledTemplatingEngine](https://github.com/MadLadSquad/UntitledTemplatingEngine) is restarting this month.
 We hope to get it released by the end of August 2023.